scrapy/scrapy/docs/topics/spiders.rst

        responses, when their requests don't specify a callback.

        The ``parse`` method is in charge of processing the response and returning scraped data and/or more URLs to follow.
-Other Requests callbacks have the same requirements as the :class:`Spider` class.
+Other Request callbacks have the same requirements as the :class:`Spider` class.

        This method, as well as any other Request callback, must return a